Jayman2000/jasons-nixos-config/README.md

 or “Installing NixOS”.
 Bellow is a list of section names and any additional notes that I have for them:

-- Obtaining NixOS:
+- Obtaining NixOS: Don’t download an ISO file.
+Instead, run `./build-iso.sh`.

-	- Download the minimal ISO image.
-Also download its SHA-256 file. **Make sure that you download an image for the correct version of NixOS** (the version that the machine-specific config depends on).

-	- Verify the integrity of the installation image:

-		1. Make sure that both the `.iso` file and the `.iso.sha256` are in the same directory.

-		2. Change into that directory.

-		3. Run

-				sha255sum -c <path-to-sha256-file>
+That script will build a customized installation image and put it in `result/iso/`

 - Installing NixOS:
 	- If you’re installing NixOS on `jasonyundt.website.home.arpa`, then